 In \Cref{fig:RokhlinTowers}, we represent the cases when $n$ is even or odd.
 The rotation $R$ sends each level to the one immediately above it, except the top levels.
-When $x$ is in one of the tops of the towers, $R$ sends $x$ to the point $R^{q_n}x$ or $R^{q_{n+1}}x$ that is in the base.
-This means that the first return time of $R$ to the base of the Rokhlin tower is a rotation by $(-1)^n\|q_{n+1}\alpha\|$ $\mod \|q_{n+1}\alpha\| + \|q_n\alpha\|$.
+When $x$ is in one of the tops of the towers, $R$ sends $x$ to a point in the base.
+The first return map to the base of the Rokhlin towers is a rotation by $(-1)^n\|q_{n}\alpha\|$ $\mod \|q_{n+1}\alpha\| + \|q_n\alpha\|$.